cassiopaixao/cloudsimulator/README.md

-cloudsimulator
+CloudSimulator
 ==============

-Simulator of a cloud environment
+Simulator of a cloud environment.